 The CAD model must at least contain a boundary line enclosing the area which is supposed to be filled with layup.
 This is the so-called patch boundary.

 The patch boundary defines the area where the patch would be placed by the manufacturing cell.
 However, it is not necessary to explicitly define a boundary.
-Patch Artist automatically extracts the boundary of a surface as a Boundary
+Patch Artist automatically extracts the boundary of a surface as a Boundary.
+To explicitly extract a boundary follow these steps:

-Click right on Boundaries under Shape extraction and then click on
+Click right on Boundaries under Shape extraction and then click on Extractboundary.

 With the creation of boundaries, you can define areal constraints for your layup.
 For creating a boundary just click on the selected surface which will create a node on a surface.
 Whenever you make a new point by clicking on the surface, Artist Studio will join the previous point with the new one.
 You should make sure that the created boundary is enclosing the surface.

-from the Property window allows easy extraction of boundaries:
+Using the button Select from the Property window allows easy extraction of boundaries:

 Here, you can create a boundary by simply selecting the edges of the surface depending upon the requirements.

-from the Ribbon bar either edges or wires.
+At first, select the Pickingtype from the Ribbon bar either edges or wires.

 This can be done in 3 ways: